novuhq/novu/README.md

 ## 📋 Read Our Code Of Conduct

-Before you begin coding and collaborating, please read our [Code of Conduct](https://github.com/novuhq/novu/blob/main/CODE_OF_CONDUCT.md) thoroughly to understand the standards (that you are required to adhere to) for community engagement.
+Before you begin coding and collaborating, we kindly request that you carefully review our [Code of Conduct](https://github.com/novuhq/novu/blob/main/CODE_OF_CONDUCT.md) to fully comprehend the expectations for community interaction.
 As part of our open-source community, we hold ourselves and other contributors to a high standard of communication.
-As a participant and contributor to this project, you are agreeing to abide by our [Code of Conduct](https://github.com/novuhq/novu/blob/main/CODE_OF_CONDUCT.md).
+As a participant and contributor to this project, you are implicitly committing to uphold our [Code of Conduct](https://github.com/novuhq/novu/blob/main/CODE_OF_CONDUCT.md).

 ## 💻 Need Help?